Lamhamedi Cherradi Kenza.

 1. The Brother Karamazov

-The most explicit one was in his brilliant novel the Brothers Karamazov while explaining his view on the concept of suffering, for him agony is a part of the human nature; no matter how comfortable we are in life we will always find something missing and focus all our attention to it.
+The most explicit one was in his brilliant novel the Brothers Karamazov while explaining his view on the concept of suffering, for his agony is a part of human nature; no matter how comfortable we are in life we will always find something missing and focus all our attention to it.

 Life Lesson: Don’t beat yourself too much for your failures and accept your pain as a step towards success.